When President Obama opens his yap, occasionally he says something

 horn reminiscent of early fusion Miles Davis or Eddie Henderson’s work

-also used pre-recorded voice samples, which I thought had an unfortunate
+used pre-recorded voice samples, which I thought had an unfortunate tendency

-tendency to drown out ensemble passages.
-Usually, someone in the audience
+to drown out ensemble passages.
+Usually, someone in the audience does that.

 A friend, let’s call him Jake, called to see if I’d be interested in